rasta-cloud/rsync-backup/README.md

 Rsync backup
 ==
-Backup your files from remote machines using Rsync.
+Backup your files from machines (remote or localhost) using Rsync.

 Usage:
 ---